Direct-To-Implant Breast Reconstruction

 Choosing Your Direct-to-Implant Breast Reconstruction Surgeon

-When choosing a surgeon for your direct-to-implant breast reconstruction, you should keep a few qualifications in mind.
+When choosing a surgeon for your direct-to-implant reconstruction, you should keep a few qualifications in mind.
 Look for a board-certified plastic surgeon since this indicates he or she has completed a surgical residency and passed a rigorous oral and written examination.
-Your surgeon should also have extensive experience with breast reconstruction and be able to provide examples of past work.
+Your surgeon should also have extensive experience and be able to provide examples of past work.
 Your oncology team will also be able to recommend surgeons they trust.

 Our board-certified plastic surgeons, Dr. Jeremy Williams and Dr. Christopher Williams, have extensive experience with advanced breast reconstruction techniques.
 If you choose to work with our team, you’ll be in highly qualified and empathetic hands.